tercen/impute_operator/README.md

-# impute operator
+# Imputation operator

 ##### Description

-`impute` operator replaces NA with zero.
+The `impute` operator imputes missing data.

 ##### Usage

 Input projection|.
 ---|---
-`y-axis`        | is the input data for the imputation, per cell
+`y-axis`        | is the input data to be imputed, per cell

 Input parameters|.
 ---|---
-`value`        | numeric, value used for the imputation, default is 0
+`method`      | factor, imputation method (either contant, mean_per_row, or mean_per_column) `value`       | numeric, value used for contant imputation

 Output relations|.
 ---|---
-`impute`        | numeric, a copy of the input data with NA replaces with zeros
+`imputed`        | numeric, imputed data

 ##### Details

-The operator takes all the values of a cell and replaces the NA with zero.
+The operator takes all the values of a cell and replaces the NA using the specified imputation method.
 The imputation is done per cell.
-There is one value calculated and returned for each of the input cell.